jvanbruegge/commithelper/README.md

 commithelper prompt [--file <path>] [--config <path>]
 ```

 Interactively asks the user questions to create a commit message.
 Use the `--file` option to specify a path to write the final message to.
 If omitted the message is printed to stdout.
-If the path already contains a file it is overwritten, but all comment lines (starting with `#`) are kept.
+If the path already contains a file that only contains comments (lines starting with `#`) this file is overwritten, but all comment lines (starting with `#`) are kept.
+If the path contains a file with non-comment lines no questions are asked and program exits sucessful.
+This is useful when other tooling is creating the commit message or when using `git commit --amend`.
 Use the `--config` option to specify where to find the config file.
 If this is omitted, the config is read from the `commithelper` field in the `package.json`.

 ```
 commithelper check [--file <path>] [--fix] [--config <path>]